jaeyow/fullstack-developer/_posts/2023-01-14-mds-not-doing-erd-anymore.md

 ### Up to date documentation

 ER Diagrams being a conceptual model of a database, it is the shared vision of you system made available to all stakeholders, regardless of technical ability.
 However, as the project matures, more and more changes will need to be implemented, which means that the ER Documentation will need to be maintained with these new changes.
-This definitely is a candidate for more documentation that will most likely will not get updated.
+More documentation that will most likely will not get updated as new changes are introduced.

 ## Designing Data Warehouses
-With the advent of Data Warehouses where an increasingly complex web of data sources need to be intertwined together and the increase in the use of data for the creation of analytical reports, there has been a recent push to bring back data modelling, not just to help convey the shared data vision, but of equal importance for more practical and financial reasons.
+With the advent of Data Warehouses where an increasingly complex web of data sources need to be intertwined together and the increase in the use of data for the creation of analytical reports, there has been a recent push to [bring back data modelling](https://medium.com/the-future-of-data/data-modeling-is-back-at-scale-3b574e974654) (data warehouses use Dimensional models, a derivative of ER models), not just to help convey the shared data vision, but of equal importance for more practical and financial reasons.

 ### Good data modelling benefits
 Having a good and correct data model means end users will have accurate data, the same data put in front of the decision makers.
 Correct data means correct and better decisions.